naftalic/ddmif/lp_and_simplex.md

 \end{aligned}
 $$

-The dual's decision variables, $\mathbf v$, are the primal's shadow prices and the dual's $\mathbf b$ and $\mathbf c$ correspond with their primal values.
-Lastly, the dual's shadow prices are the primal's decision variables.
+The primal's shadow prices are the dual's decision variables, and the dual's $\mathbf b$ and $\mathbf c$ correspond to the primal's values.
+Moreover, the dual's shadow prices are the primal's decision variables.

-The primal-dual correspondence gives us more flexibility in solving the LP model.
-In cases where the dual is simpler, we can solve it instead of the primal.
+The primal-dual relationship provides us with additional flexibility in solving LP models.
+When the dual is simpler, we can solve it instead of the primal.

 Few other properties emerge from the primal-dual relationship:

 # Weak duality
+Weak duality refers to the fundamental property of linear programming that the optimal value of the dual problem is always less than or equal to the optimal value of the primal problem.
+In other words, the dual objective function provides a natural lower bound for the primal objective function.

-Consider the difference between the primal and dual objectives:
+To see this, consider the difference between the primal and dual objectives:

 $$
 \mathbf c\cdot \mathbf x-\mathbf v\cdot \mathbf b.
 $$

-This equation can be expended by adding and subtracting $\mathbf v\cdot\mathbf A\mathbf x$.
-That is
+Expanding this equation by adding and subtracting $\mathbf v\cdot\mathbf A\mathbf x$, we have:

 $$
 \begin{aligned}